 - The sudden stop of a crash can make someone’s neck rapidly jerk back and forth, leaving the person with symptoms like dizziness, headaches, a stiff neck, and more.

 - Broken Bones.
-The impact of a car accident can potentially have enough force to shatter bones.
+The impact of a vehicle collision can potentially have enough force to shatter bones.

 - Lacerations or Loss of Limb.
-A car accident can cause some major cuts and bruises.
+A car wreck can cause some major cuts and bruises.
 In severe crashes, it’s possible someone could lose a limb.